The statistics surrounding coffee industry trends are remarkable. That’s because, right now, three important things are happening.

 Another aspect to consider is price point.
 The price of a pound of quality coffee can be shocking.
 The modern price of coffee fluctuates around $1 to $1.20 per pound.
 Fair Trade coffees must be purchased at a minimum of $1.40 per pound, and organic Fair Trade at a minimum of $1.90 per pound.

-Many of the best coffee roasters go way above and beyond those minimums in an effort to support growing communities—sometimes dropping as much as $6 per pound.
+Many of the best coffee roasters and best coffee subscription go way above and beyond those minimums in an effort to support growing communities—sometimes dropping as much as $6 per pound.
 Now consider that there’s an 18% shrinkage during roasting.
 That means it takes $1.22 of green coffee beans to get $1 of roasted coffee.

 Coupled with establishing and maintaining a supply chain, the overhead of roasting in general, marketing, and shipping costs, prices can get pretty high pretty quick.
 For most coffee drinkers, there isn’t a huge difference between a 12-ounce and a 16-ounce bag.
 And a 12-ounce bag eases the sticker shock a bit.